spotinst/help/src/docs/administration/api/aks-permissions-desc.md

 * Microsoft.ContainerService/managedClusters/* (Required for creating users and operating the cluster)

 * Microsoft.Network/loadBalancers/delete, Microsoft.Network/loadBalancers/read, Microsoft.Network/loadBalancers/write (Required to configure the load balancer for a LoadBalancer service).

 * Microsoft.Network/publicIPAddresses/delete, Microsoft.Network/publicIPAddresses/read, Microsoft.Network/publicIPAddresses/write (Required to find and configure public IPs for a LoadBalancer service).

-*  Required for configuring public IPs for a LoadBalancer service
+* Microsoft.Network/publicIPAddresses/join/action (Required for configuring public IPs for a LoadBalancer service).
-   * Microsoft.Network/publicIPAddresses/join/action

-*  Required to create or delete security rules for a LoadBalancer service
+* Microsoft.Network/networkSecurityGroups/read, Microsoft.Network/networkSecurityGroups/write (Required to create or delete security rules for a LoadBalancer service).
-   * Microsoft.Network/networkSecurityGroups/read
-   * Microsoft.Network/networkSecurityGroups/write

-* Required to configure AzureDisks
+* Microsoft.Compute/disks/delete, Microsoft.Compute/disks/read, Microsoft.Compute/disks/write, Microsoft.Compute/locations/DiskOperations/read (Required to configure AzureDisks)
-  * Microsoft.Compute/disks/delete
-  * Microsoft.Compute/disks/read
-  * Microsoft.Compute/disks/write
-  * Microsoft.Compute/locations/DiskOperations/read

-* Required to configure storage accounts for AzureFile or AzureDisk
+* Microsoft.Storage/storageAccounts/delete.
+Microsoft.Storage/storageAccounts/listKeys/action, Microsoft.Storage/storageAccounts/read, Microsoft.Storage/storageAccounts/write (Required to configure storage accounts for AzureFile or AzureDisk)
-  * Microsoft.Storage/storageAccounts/delete
-  * Microsoft.Storage/storageAccounts/listKeys/action
-  * Microsoft.Storage/storageAccounts/read
-  * Microsoft.Storage/storageAccounts/write

-*  Required to configure route tables and routes for nodes
+* Microsoft.Network/routeTables/read , Microsoft.Network/routeTables/routes/delete, Microsoft.Network/routeTables/routes/read, Microsoft.Network/routeTables/routes/write, Microsoft.Network/routeTables/write (Required to configure route tables and routes for nodes).
-   * Microsoft.Network/routeTables/read
-   * Microsoft.Network/routeTables/routes/delete
-   * Microsoft.Network/routeTables/routes/read
-   * Microsoft.Network/routeTables/routes/write
-   * Microsoft.Network/routeTables/write

-*  Required to find information for virtual machines in a VMAS, such as zones, fault domain, size, and data disks
+* Microsoft.Compute/virtualMachines/read (Required to find information for virtual machines in a VMAS, such as zones, fault domain, size, and data disks).
-   * Microsoft.Compute/virtualMachines/read

-*  Required to attach AzureDisks to a virtual machine in a VMAS
+* Microsoft.Compute/virtualMachines/write (Required to attach AzureDisks to a virtual machine in a VMAS).
-   * Microsoft.Compute/virtualMachines/write

-*  Required to find information for virtual machines in a virtual machine scale set, such as zones, fault domain, size, and data disks and operate them
+* Microsoft.Compute/virtualMachineScaleSets/* (Required to find information for virtual machines in a virtual machine scale set, such as zones, fault domain, size, and data disks and operate them).
-   * Microsoft.Compute/virtualMachineScaleSets/*

-*  Required to add a virtual machine in a VMAS to a load balancer backend address pool
+* Microsoft.Network/networkInterfaces/write (Required to add a virtual machine in a VMAS to a load balancer backend address pool).
-   * Microsoft.Network/networkInterfaces/write

-*  Required to add a virtual machine scale set to a load balancer backend address pools and scale out nodes in a virtual machine scale set
+* Microsoft.Compute/virtualMachineScaleSets/write (Required to add a virtual machine scale set to a load balancer backend address pools and scale out nodes in a virtual machine scale set).
-   * Microsoft.Compute/virtualMachineScaleSets/write

-* Required to delete a virtual machine scale set to a load balancer backend address pools and scale down nodes in a virtual machine scale set
+* Microsoft.Compute/virtualMachineScaleSets/delete (Required to delete a virtual machine scale set to a load balancer backend address pools and scale down nodes in a virtual machine scale set).
-   * Microsoft.Compute/virtualMachineScaleSets/delete

 *  Required to attach AzureDisks and add a virtual machine from a virtual machine scale set to the load balancer
    * Microsoft.Compute/virtualMachineScaleSets/virtualmachines/write